bharathiIT90/Gorgeous-Shoppe/README.md

 2. Updating the product view to display different images for every product variations provided. <br/>

 <b>Technologies Used:</b><br/>
-Python, Django framework, sqlite3, AJAX, Jquery, HTML, CSS, Bootstrap, Braintree for payment, Jquery flash messages.
+Python, Django framework, sqlite3, AJAX, Jquery, HTML, CSS, Bootstrap, Braintree for payment, Jquery flash messages, Django REST framework.

 <b>Front-end:</b><br/>
 HTML, custom CSS paired with bootstrap is the main part of the Front end.
 Flash messages for the cart update is run through Jquery.